 I’m using contrasting coloured yarns for the purpose of illustration.

-Begin by cutting your working yarn and leaving a long tail—about 4 times longer than the width of the bind off edge.
+Start by cutting your working yarn and leaving a long tail—about 4 times longer than the width of the knitting.
 Thread it onto a blunt-tipped tapestry needle.

-Step 1.
-Insert the tapestry needle knitwise into the second stitch on your left-hand knitting needle and pull the yarn through.
+Insert the tapestry needle into the second stitch on your left knitting needle as if to knit and pull the yarn through, leaving stitches on left needle.

-Step 2.
-Insert the tapestry needle purlwise into the first stitch and pull the yarn through.
+Insert the tapestry needle into the first stitch as if to purl and pull the yarn through.
 Drop the first stitch off the knitting needle.
 Take care not to pull too tightly—this is how you control the tension of your bound-off edge.

-Repeat the last two steps until you’ve bound off all your stitches.
+Repeat the Steps 1 and 2 until you’ve bound off all your stitches.

-These two photos compare both the cast-on (smaller swatch) and bound-off edges on both sides of the work.
+These two photos compare both the cast-on and bound-off edges on both sides of the work.
 They look the same.

 The sleeve for my cardigan is now finished, using this bind off method.
-Can you tell which sleeve has the cast on edge and which has the bind off edge?
-I would consider the surgery an unqualified success!
+Can you tell which sleeve has the cast-on edge and which has the bind-off edge?
+I would consider the surgery and unqualified success!
+Check out my post on how I approached the surgery.